 JDCA’S WINNING ENDORSED CANDIDATES

 JDCA was proud to endorse these winning candidates who share our values and ran in districts and states where the Jewish community played a critical role in building the blue wave.
-JDCA is proud that 87% of our endorsed candidates won their races and that our endorsed candidates helped flip 27 seats from red to blue.
+We are also proud that more than 80% of our endorsed candidates won their races and that our endorsed candidates helped flip 28 seats from red to blue.
 We mobilized hundreds of volunteers and conducted one of the most sophisticated digital Get Out the Vote efforts targeting Jews and we saw results.

 Allred is an attorney and former linebacker for the Tennessee Titans.
 He worked in the Department of Housing and Urban Development during the Obama Administration, in both the General Counsel and Inspector General’s offices.
 Allred is challenging eleven-term incumbent Rep. Pete Sessions, and has the endorsement of former President Obama.